 Usually, if such a thing can have a “usually,” a Flips Audio headphones review would fall into the category of something that is so targeted as to have virtually no real appeal.
 Not that I am the world’s leading expert on headphones, or how people use them, but a pair of headphones that can double as a speaker system is something that you’d expect to fall short in terms of its actual function, thus creating something of a gag gift, or at least something that is largely a novelty item.
+Usually, when you look for headphones on somewhere like HeadphonesLab, this feature is rarely seen, mainly because the best headphones are more focused on quality sound than novel features.
+Often, these unique headphones are not seen as the very best headphones available.

 This is largely because whatever experiences of similar (in general theory) products you may have, they haven’t been overly positive.
 At first glance, what probably springs to mind is that either the headphones don’t work well enough to be your primary choice, or the speaker function is passable at best.
 My friend tells me he tested them through his graham slee hifi preamp and tells me they perform well.
 To be honest, that may be a view that comes from growing up in a decade that was hell bent on combining functions wherever possible to grab a few bucks out of those willing to buy first and ask questions later.